xarray-contrib/cf-xarray/doc/geometry.md

 This function returns a `xr.Dataset` containing the CF fields needed to reconstruct the geometries.
 In particular there are:

-- 'x', 'y' : the node coordinates
+- `'x'`, `'y'` : the node coordinates
-- 'crd_x', 'crd_y' : the feature coordinates (might have different names if `grid_mapping` is available).
+- `'crd_x'`, `'crd_y'` : the feature coordinates (might have different names if `grid_mapping` is available).
-- 'node_count' : The number of nodes per feature.
+- `'node_count'` : The number of nodes per feature.
 Always present for Lines and Polygons.
 For
   Points: only present if there are multipart geometries.
-- part_node_count : The number of nodes per individual geometry.
+- `'part_node_count'` : The number of nodes per individual geometry.
 Only for Lines with multipart geometries and for Polygons with multipart geometries or holes.
-- interior_ring : Integer boolean indicating whether ring is interior or exterior.
+- `'interior_ring'` : Integer boolean indicating whether ring is interior or exterior.
 Only for Polygons with holes.
-- 'geometry_container' : Empty variable with attributes describing the geometry type.
+- `'geometry_container`' : Empty variable with attributes describing the geometry type.

 Here are the attributes on `geometry_container`.
 This pattern mimics the convention of specifying spatial reference information in the attrs of the empty array `spatial_ref`.